As an Amazon Associate I earn from qualifying purchases. Click for details.

 This is part two of the story that began with The Haunting of John Alford Tyng

 That tragic history is blamed on Edward Tyng.
-It’s why his nearby grave might be haunted.
+It’s why his nearby grave might be haunted, even now.

 Soon, Judith Thompson began her murderous revenge.